French Senate blocks referendum on climate change | Politics

 French Senate blocks referendum on climate change

+The clause's original wording had been proposed by a panel of 150 citizens established by Macron to draw up policy proposals for battling climate change.
+A referendum requires that the lower and upper house be in agreement.

-The French Senate has voted to block a referendum about making the fight against climate change a part of the French constitution, the Senate said in a statement on Monday.
+The French Senate has voted to block a referendum promised by President Emmanuel Macron on whether to enshrine the fight against climate change in the French constitution, it said in a statement on Monday.

-President Emmanuel Macron had pledged to organise a plebiscite on enshrining the fight against global warming in the constitution in response to criticism that he had not done enough to protect the planet.
+Macron had pledged to organise such a vote in response to criticism that he has not done enough to protect the planet.
+The Senate, the legislature's upper house, is dominated by the opposition conservatives.
+In May, it watered down draft legislation requiring the constitution to "guarantee" the fight against climate change, preferring less binding wording.

+Right-wing lawmakers had expressed concerns that a state guarantee might become an obstacle to innovation and French business.
+A group of centrist senators linked to Macron's party said in a statement on Monday that the senate's vote definitively closes the door on holding a referendum.

+"The conservatives in the Senate fail to understand the importance of environmental issues," the RDPI group said.
+The clause's original wording had been proposed by a panel of 150 citizens established by Macron to draw up policy proposals for battling climate change.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)